WordPress Helm Chart Deployed Using Helm Release Resource

 @pulumi/kubernetes to deploy

 Kubernetes cluster.
-The Helm Release resource will install the Chart mimicing behavior of the Helm CLI.
+The Helm Release resource will install the Chart mimicking behavior of the Helm CLI.

 Running the App